Procedural Direction MA4 – Appointed representatives

 (b) Rule 97 of the PIC Rules.

-(b) an involuntary patient or forensic patient within the meaning of the Mental Health Act 2007, and
+(b) an involuntary patient or forensic patient within the meaning of the Mental Health Act 2007;

-(c) a person under guardianship within the meaning of the Guardianship Act 1987, and
+(c) a person under guardianship within the meaning of the Guardianship Act 1987;

 (d) a protected person within the meaning of the NSW Trustee and Guardian Act 2009, and

-(e) an incommunicate person, being a person who has such a physical or mental disability that he or she is unable to receive communications, or express his or her will, with respect to his or her property or affairs.
+(e) an incommunicate person, being a person who has such a physical or mental disability that prevents the person from receiving communications, or expressing the person’s will, in relation to the person’s property or affairs.

 10. The 2017 Act provides, at section 7.47(1), that a claimant who is a person under a legal incapacity may not make an application or refer any matter to the Commission, or carry on proceedings, except by his or her appointed representative.

 11. Section 7.47(2) provides that an appointed representative is a person appointed to represent the person under a legal incapacity, in accordance with the Rules.
 The appointed representative may make an application, refer any matter to the Commission, or carry on proceedings, in the same way the claimant could have done had they not been under a legal incapacity.

 12. An appointed representative may be a relative, friend, or other suitable person who is willing and able to be appointed to represent the claimant.